+The Griffin BreakSafe Magnetic USB-C Power Cable has a regular USB-C connector on one end and a detachable magnetic connector on the other.
 The magnetic end is actually in two pieces.
 At the tip is the USB-C connector that plugs into your MacBook, and right behind it is the magnetic part that can easily break away from the end of the cable.
-All this means is, just like with MagSafe, if the BreakSafe cord is accidentally pulled for any reason, the cable will break away at the magnetic portion, leaving the USB-C connector in your computer and eliminating the risk of damage to the port.
-Plus, the BreakSafe Magnetic USB-C Power Cable prevents your MacBook from being dragged along for the ride, meaning it shouldn't be falling off any tables.
+All this means is that, just like with MagSafe, if the BreakSafe cord is accidentally pulled for any reason, the cable will break away at the magnetic portion, leaving the USB-C connector in your computer and eliminating the risk of damage to the port.
+Unfortunately, this cable only delivers enough power for the 13-inch MacBook Pro.